rymend/MSFTImagineArchive/200 - Machine Learning in Python/2 - Process/readme.md

 1. Return to the Data Science VM that you created in the previous lab.
 If you are not connected to it, use [X2Go](https://wiki.x2go.org/doku.php/download:start) or the Xfce client of your choice to connect to the VM's Ubuntu desktop.

-1. Open the Jupyter notebook that you created in the previous lab if it isn't already open.
+1. Open the Jupyter notebook that you created in the previous lab.

 	> An easy way to reopen the notebook is to double-click the Jupyter icon on the desktop.
-Once Jupyter opens in your browser, click **flights** to navigate to the "flights" directory, and **FlightData.ipynb** to open the notebook.
+Once Jupyter opens in a browser, click **flights** to navigate to the "flights" directory, and **FlightData.ipynb** to open the notebook.

 	![The FlightData notebook](Images/dataframe.png)